bceverly/sonar-mathematica-plugin/docs/MARKETPLACE_DEPLOYMENT.md

 # Commit it to version control
 git add RELEASE_NOTES.md
-git commit -m "Add release notes for v1.0.3" git push origin master
+git commit -m "Update release notes for v1.0.3" git push origin master
 ```

-The `make release-notes` target automatically generates release notes by comparing the latest tag with the previous tag.
+The `make release-notes` target automatically generates a comprehensive RELEASE_NOTES.md file containing:
+- All versions from v1.0.0 onwards
+- Newest version at the top
+- Commits for each version
+- Full changelog links between versions

+**Note:** You need to run this after every new tag to keep RELEASE_NOTES.md up to date.

 ### Step 2: Create a GitHub Release